freedelta/Padding-left-Colorscheme-for-Micro-Editor/README.md

 ## Simulate padding left for Micro Editor from existing Zenburn color scheme.

-To have a padding left space in the Micro Editor the line number left column has the same background color than the main area and the line number itself has also the same color as the background
+To have a padding left space in the Micro Editor this colorscheme uses the line number left column with the same background color than the main area and the line number itself also with the same color as the background.
+This helps to create a distraction free environement.
+You would not see line numbers though, but for distraction free purposes who cares?

 ## Install and use